nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 Everything, including how to reproduce these numbers—is in the repo: **https://github.com/nataluna3/melodystream-sql-eval** (README → **Solution**).
 If you want a short walkthrough live, happy to slot something in.

 Thanks for trusting us with a real problem.
-This is solvable; you’re just past the “vibe check” stage and into the part where measurement makes it boring—in a good way.
+This is solvable; you’re just past the “vibe check” stage and into the part where measurement makes it boring in a good way.

 Best,
 Nathalia Luna